torproject/tor/doc/HACKING/Fuzzing.md

   (Normally, recidivm would output a figure automatically, but in some cases, the fuzzing harness will hang when the memory limit is too small.)

+You could also just say "none" instead of the memory limit below, if you don't care about memory limits.

 To Run:
-  mkdir -p src/test/fuzz/fuzz_dir_testcase src/test/fuzz/fuzz_dir_findings
+  mkdir -p src/test/fuzz/fuzz_http_findings
-  echo "dummy" > src/test/fuzz/fuzz_dir_testcase/minimal.case
-  ../afl/afl-fuzz -i src/test/fuzz/fuzz_dir_testcase -o src/test/fuzz/fuzz_dir_findings -m <asan-memory-limit> -- src/test/fuzz_dir
+  ../afl/afl-fuzz -i src/test/fuzz/data/http -x src/test/fuzz/dict/http -o src/test/fuzz/fuzz_http_findings -m <asan-memory-limit> -- src/test/fuzz_dir

 AFL has a multi-core mode, check the documentation for details.
 You might find the included fuzz-multi.sh script useful for this.